Ohjurot/nana-ngx/documentation/roadmap-18.md

     * [x] Relevant for `v1.8-LTS` --> Maybe... say "Yes" for now...
     * [ ] Author contacted
     * [ ] Planed for `v1.8-LTS`
-- [x] [Introduce command to share with menu and toolbar](https://github.com/cnjinhao/nana/pull/609) (Not relevant for `v1.8.0` we don't want to introduce new features.
+- [x] [Introduce command to share with menu and toolbar](https://github.com/cnjinhao/nana/pull/609) (Not ready.
+Not relevant for `v1.8.0` we don't want to introduce new features.
 We can plan to use this for `v2.x`)

 ### Issues
 - [x] #238 [macOS support?](https://github.com/cnjinhao/nana/issues/238) --> New feature --> Not in `v1.8-LTS`